DevExpress-Examples/blazor-theme-switcher/Readme.md

     ```razor
     <ThemeSwitcher />
     ```
-8. *For .NET 6 and .NET 7 applications.* Remove the `@rendermode InteractiveServer` directive from the [ThemeSwitcher.razor](./CS/switcher/switcher/ThemeSwitcher/ThemeSwitcher.razor#L2), [ThemeSwitcherContainer.razor](./CS/switcher/switcher/ThemeSwitcher/ThemeSwitcherContainer.razor#L4), and [ThemeSwitcherItem.razor](./CS/switcher/switcher/ThemeSwitcher/ThemeSwitcherItem.razor#L2) files.
+8. *For .NET 6 and .NET 7 applications.* Remove the `@rendermode InteractiveServer` directive from [ThemeSwitcher.razor](./CS/switcher/switcher/ThemeSwitcher/ThemeSwitcher.razor#L2), [ThemeSwitcherContainer.razor](./CS/switcher/switcher/ThemeSwitcher/ThemeSwitcherContainer.razor#L4), and [ThemeSwitcherItem.razor](./CS/switcher/switcher/ThemeSwitcher/ThemeSwitcherItem.razor#L2) files.

 ## Add Themes to the Theme Switcher

-Follow the steps below to add a Bootstrap theme to the Theme Switcher:
+Follow the steps below to add an external Bootstrap theme to the Theme Switcher:

-1. In the **wwwroot/css/themes** folder, create a new folder for your theme.
+1. In the **wwwroot/css/themes** folder, create a new folder for this theme.
 The folder and theme names should match.

 2. Add the theme's stylesheet (the *bootstrap.min.css* file) to the newly created folder.